Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ## ***II.
 Card Types and Universal Properties***

 *The Quantum Nexus ecosystem relies on several distinct card types, each fulfilling a specific tactical or strategic role.
-Regardless of type, every card in the game possesses a Command Point (CP) cost which dictates the economic resources required to play it, and a "Duplicates" stat.
+Regardless of type, every card in the game possesses a Requisition Point (RP) cost that determines its structural weight against your static deck-building budget, a Command Point (CP) cost that dictates the immediate runtime economic resources required to deploy it during a match, and a 'Duplicates' stat.
 The Duplicates stat is a specific numerical value printed on the card that dictates the absolute maximum number of exact copies a player may include in their deck configuration.*

-***Units** are the primary method of controlling the board and attacking your opponent.
-They represent the soldiers, creatures, and machines you command.
-Every unit possesses an Attack value, a Defense value, a designated Range, and a Command Point (CP) cost.
-Units are further categorized by their spatial Size (Tiny, Small, Large, or Massive), which governs their deployment footprint.*

-***Leaders** are powerful, unique units that represent the commanders of your forces.
-They function similarly to standard units in combat but possess game-altering abilities and superior statistics.
-A deck is strictly limited in how many Leader cards it can contain, and only one Leader may occupy a single quadrant on the battlefield at any given time.*

-***Assets** represent structures, equipment, or locations that remain on the battlefield to provide persistent benefits, resource generation, or defensive enhancements.
-Unlike units, Assets do not possess an Attack value and cannot initiate combat.
-They are deployed exclusively to a player's specialized Loadout Area.*

-***Events** are transient, single-use cards that generate an immediate effect upon being played.
-Whether dealing direct damage, manipulating hands, or modifying game rules, an Event resolves its text entirely and is immediately placed into the discard pile.*

-***Upgrades** are technological or magical enhancements that must be attached to a specific host Unit or Leader upon deployment.
-They boost the host's combat statistics or grant them entirely new keywords.
-If the host unit is destroyed or removed from the board, the attached Upgrade is destroyed as well.*

-***Terrain** cards are environmental modifiers that fundamentally alter the battlefield itself.
-When deployed, a Terrain card occupies a specific physical Quadrant, providing cover, hazards, or strategic bonuses to any unit that occupies that space.*

-***Missions** are special strategic blueprints that sit entirely outside your main deck.
-Chosen before the game begins, Mission Cards dictate your base Command Point (CP) income, enforce your deck-building restrictions via Domain Points, and govern your late-game power scaling via the Theater System.
-A Mission Card's per-round CP salary is inversely proportional to its late-game power; cards with devastating late-game abilities will provide a heavily taxed, lower early-game CP income.*
+Every card type serves a structurally unique purpose within the Threat-Answer matrix, classified by how it manipulates space, tempo, and the dual economy:

+- ***Units (The Spatial Vanguard):** The primary method of controlling the board and securing Supremacy.
+Scaled tightly to their RP efficiency, they cost moderate CP to deploy and physically occupy Capacity Slots to force spatial engagement.*

+- ***Leaders (The Concentrated Synergy Hub):** Highly taxed within the RP drafting budget and demanding exorbitant CP costs to deploy, they establish massive vulnerability windows in exchange for warping the rules of engagement and anchoring specific archetypes.*

+- ***Assets (The Infrastructural Investment):** Deployed safely to the Loadout Area to provide asynchronous value generation.
+They require moderate RP but massive upfront CP investments, forcing players to accept immediate tempo deficits to secure future mathematical advantages.*

+- ***Events (The Transient Tactical Disruption):** Single-use state reversals.
+Soft removal events possess aggressive CP costs to encourage tempo swings, while unconditional hard removal commands exorbitant CP costs and premium RP taxes to prevent absolute deck density.*

+- ***Upgrades (The Force Multiplier):** Localized statistical enhancements.
+Because attaching an Upgrade carries the inherent risk of suffering a two-for-one resource loss if the host is destroyed, they possess exceptionally low CP costs but high RP drafting taxes.*

+- ***Terrain (The Spatial Modifier):** Environmental modifications applied directly to a Quadrant.
+They utilize moderate RP costs and high CP costs to instantly alter the validity of enemy movement plans, serving as area denial or fortification.*

+- ***Missions (The Strategic Contract):** Sitting outside the physical grid, they cost 0 RP and 0 CP to play.
+They dictate the deck's Domain identity and serve entirely as heavy CP mana sinks during the match to punish late-game strategic greed.*

 ## ***III.
 Deck Construction Laws***